Swedish fish with flavor. Review of an unusual delicacy - the famous Swedish herring “with a scent”

 1. Fish are caught strictly in April.

-4. Kvass about 2 months.
+4. They ferment for about 2 months.

-Taste and amber of surstromming
+Taste and amber of surströmming

-How to eat and drink pickled fish
+How to eat and what to drink with pickled fish

 How to cook surströmming at home